 I’ve been using the Rawlings 2020 Quatro Pro a lot since I got it.
 Words cannot express the number of swings that I’ve put this bat through.
 I’m not the type to baby my bats because they were tools and thus meant to be used!

 I now feel like I can confidently give you a quality review on this 2020 offering from Rawlings.
-How does this years offering stack up against the offerings from Easton, DeMarini, Louisville Slugger and others?
+How do this year’s offering stack up against the offerings from Easton, DeMarini, Louisville Slugger, and others?
 Let’s find out.

 This bat is available in a range of drop sizes, from -3 to -12.
 Firstly, let’s check out the Rawlings promo video for this bat:

 If you’re like me, you often find yourself researching the company history of bats before buying one.
 After all, how can you fully appreciate the performance of a bat if you don’t first familiarize yourself with the history of the company that manufactured it?
 Rawlings is one of those companies that was probably around before your grandfather was even born.